 Location: AIASF, 130 Sutter Street, Suite 600

-This two-part CSE seminar that provides a detailed overview of all knowledge areas of the 2014 California Supplemental Exam test plan.
+This two-part CSE seminar provides a detailed overview of all knowledge areas in the latest edition of the California Supplemental Exam (2014) test plan.
 Materials covered will include different AIA contract documents for design and construction, state and local codes and regulations, agencies having jurisdiction, approval processes, construction laws, and other key areas of architectural practice.

 ABOUT THE INSTRUCTOR

 Archibald Woo, AIA is a licensed architect and has been practicing in the San Francisco Bay Area since 1990.
-His work has been focused mainly on complex projects for various Bay Area school districts, different campuses of the University of California system as well as for major healthcare and medical research organizations.
+His work has been focused mainly on complex projects for various Bay Area school districts, different campuses of the University of California system, as well as major healthcare and medical research organizations.
 Archibald has been active in the teaching and mentoring of architectural students and younger professionals.
 He has taught this seminar since 2003.
 He has also co-chaired the AIASF Mentorship Committee and is currently co-chairing the Architectural Licensing Committee.
 He has been awarded the chapter's Presidential Commendation in 2006 and 2011, as well as their Community Alliance Award for Education in 2016.